k00mi/gitaly/design/README.md

 ![current status](design/img/01-current-storage-architecture.png)

-One of the main issues we face from production is that this "everyone can do whatever it wants" approach introduces a lot of stress into the filesystem, with the worse sample being taking GitLab.com down, some samples are:
+One of the main issues we face from production is that this "everyone can do whatever it wants" approach introduces a lot of stress into the filesystem, with the worse result being taking GitLab.com down.

 ### GitLab.com down when NFS goes down